arph226/BAE305-SP25-Lab1/README.md

-# Laboratory Report for Lab 1 of BAE305 Spring 2024
+# Laboratory Report for Lab 1 of BAE305 Spring 2025
-# Lab 1 – Well-Equipped
+# Lab 1 – Well Equipped: Knowing Your Instruments
-* By: Carlos Jarro and Anna Conda
+* By: Abby Phillips and Audrey Suit

 # Summary
 Lab goal; summary of work performed; summary of outcome